nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * `[NAME]` might be optional but it must be the first parameter if it is present as it did not have any prefix<br>
 > * Existing values will be updated to the input values<br>
 > * When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative<br>
-> * You can delete the field of a parameter by specifing the parameter syntax  without anything behind it<br>
+> * You can delete the field of a parameter by specifying the parameter syntax  without anything behind it<br>
 > * You can remove all the task's tags by typing `t/` without specifying any tags after it<br>

 Examples: